 Weekend jaunts are always a good idea.
 Even more so when you get to make them with amazing people.
 As I mentioned in this post, I got a chance to explore Nigeria’s capital city, Abuja with Travelstart Nigeria and my friends, Fola of Folaswaka, Lola of Unravelling Nigeria and Mofe of Naija Nomads.

-We had 24 hours to see as much as we could in the city, so we channeled our inner James Williams – you know, the host of CNN’s ‘In 24 hours’ – and hit the ground running as soon as we dropped our bags.
+We had 24 hours to see as much as we could in the city, so we channelled our inner James Williams – you know, the host of CNN’s ‘In 24 hours’ – and hit the ground running as soon as we dropped our bags.
 Our first stop was Magicland Abuja – an amusement park located within the city.
 We arrived early and were practically the first ones in.
 We had the park to ourselves giving us a perfect opportunity to let our goofy sides out!

 After our stop at the park, we headed to the Nigerian National Mosque and the National Church of Nigeria.
-The simple, yet elegant architecture of these buildings were a pleasant surprise.
+The simple, yet the elegant architecture of these buildings were a pleasant surprise.
 I was equally impressed with the reception and tours we were given.
 For the mosque, a security guard took us around the building.
 Even though he didn’t quite say anything about it, we were glad to have a tour none the less.

 The reverse was the case at the National Church as our guide was so enthusiastic to tell us every single detail about it!
 It was generally a good tour and by the time we were done, we were all famished.
 So we hit a local fast food restaurant for a quick lunch before we continued our tour through the city.